-The regulation of economic life in traditional market economies is pervasive.
-To begin with, there are laws governing property, contracts, and others.
+ing property, contracts, and others.
 There are the myriad regulations ranging from building codes and zoning rules, to consumer protection, to employment, to various industry-specific ones.
 Every developed economy and many developing ones have competition laws and regulations.
 Generally, these sorts of laws and regulations are socially beneficially and aren't controversial.
 There are exceptions, though, involving ill-suited or badly designed regulations, or other problems, which naturally get a disproportionate amount of attention.
 There aren't really serious questions above whether we should have laws and regulations for the economy, but mainly over when and what.